Anilkumarsunkesula/vsts/intorconnect.md

 Sign in to the Azure portal.
 Please take Azure credentials from workspace access info.

+### VNET and Subnet Creation
-On the upper-left side of the screen, select Create a resource > Networking > Virtual network.
-Add in the required details as shown below, leave the rest to default and select Create.
+- On the upper-left side of the screen, select Create a resource > Networking > Virtual network.
+- Add in the required details as shown below, leave the rest to default and select Create.

+This creates a virtual network (VNet) and a subnet, which are scoped to a single region with in Azure.
+Resources within the virtual network can communicate outbound with the internet, by default.
+An inbound connection can be achieved by attaching a public IP with the resource.
+You can also connect virtual network with your on-premises network or other public clouds (Oracle Cloud Infrastructure) by using **Azure ExpressRoute**.
+This connection is private.
+Traffic does not go over the internet